Speech Therapy Treatments For Head And Neck Cancer

 • Exercise training: Using exercises to improve the range of motion and strength of muscles needed for speech

-• Alternative and Augmentative Communication: Devices such as signs, picture boards, signs, and finger spelling
+• Alternative and Augmentative Communication: devices such as signs, picture boards, signs, and finger spelling

 • Voice therapy